Heceta Head Light: History and construction

 Heceta Head is named after the Spanish explorer Bruno de Heceta, who explored the Pacific Northwest during the late 18th century.
 Before him, Heceta Head was a spot of frequent fishing and hunting by the American Indian tribes that populated the area.
 Heceta Head is part of the Siuslaw traditional lands, known in their language as ɫtúwɪs.
-They hunted sea lions in the area and gathered sea bird eggs from the offshore rocks.
-It was also the site of a legend—the Animal People built a great stone wall, which is now the cliffs, and tricked the Grizzly Bear brothers to their deaths there.
+They hunted sea lions in the area and gathered seabird eggs from the offshore rocks.
+It was also the site of a legend—the Animal People built a great stone wall, which is now the cliffs.
+They tricked the Grizzly Bear brothers to their deaths there.
 In 1888, white settlers moved into the area and claimed 164 acre of the surrounding land.
-That same year, the United States Lighthouse Service approved the building of the lighthouse, and the government bought 19 acre, out of the 164 acre previously purchased, for the lighthouse structures.
+That same year, the United States Lighthouse Service approved construction of the lighthouse, and the government bought 19 acre of the 164 acre previously purchased for the lighthouse structures.

 In 1892, a crew of 56 began construction on the site.
 Because of the site's seclusion, building materials were either shipped in, if the weather and tide permitted, or brought from Florence by wagon, the latter usually taking four to five hours.
-Stones were brought from the Clackamas River and bricks came from San Francisco.
-The lens system was made by Chance Brothers and used a Fresnel lens that would continue operating into the 21st century.
+Stones were brought from the Clackamas River, and bricks came from San Francisco.
+The lens system was made by Chance Brothers and used a Fresnel lens that remained in use into the 21st century.

 Completed in August 1893, the entire project cost $80,000 and consisted of: